TCD32/Projet-GameBot/README.md

 $ ng serve
 ```

+7. Run the `Whiteboard` application

-7. Open your browser and navigate to `http://localhost:4200` to use the `GameBotClient` application.
+8. Open your browser and navigate to `http://localhost:4200` to use the `GameBotClient` application.

 ## Screenshots